davidob05/jh03-main/README.md

 ### Resetting the embedded database

 - Run `make reset-django-db` to stop the Django container, delete `services/django/lithium/.postgres-data`, and restart it with a brand-new PostgreSQL cluster.
 All application data will be lost, so only run this when you intentionally want a clean slate.

+### Running migrations

+- Run `make migrate` to execute `manage.py makemigrations` and `manage.py migrate` inside the Django container.
+This is handy when you want to generate/inspect migration files without restarting the entire stack (the `make up` path already runs them automatically on startup).

 ### 3. Adding new services